094459/blog/content/newsletter/aws-open-source-news-and-updates-70.md

 The hackathon is open to technologists of all experience levels and backgrounds, with the goal to use data and technology to make life better in Belfast.
 During the hackathon, on demand technical training will be available, including data visualisation, data manipulation, model building, and Alexa Skills.
 Experts will be on hand throughout the event to answer questions, troubleshoot and support a collaborative approach to using data to solve problems.

-Find out more and register via [this link](https://www.meetup.com/Everything-Data/events/277828428/).

 **Maintainer Week**
 **week of June 7th**